What is Drift Velocity?

 Further collisions lead to a similar loss and subsequent regain of kinetic energy.
 Therefore, while an applied electric field can’t halt the electrons’ random motion within a conductor, it does generate a net drift of electrons toward the positive terminal.

-In other words, the applied electric field makes the electrons to drift towards positive terminal.
-That means the electrons get an average drift velocity.
-If electric field intensity is increased the electrons are accelerated more rapidly towards positive potential after each collision.
-Consequently the electrons gain more average drift velocity towards positive potential i.e. in the direction opposite to the applied electric field.
-If ν is the drift velocity and E is the applied electric field.
-Where, μe is referred as electron mobility.
+In simpler terms, the applied electric field causes the electrons to drift toward the positive terminal, giving them an average drift velocity.
+As the intensity of the electric field escalates, the electrons accelerate more quickly toward the positive potential post each collision.
+Consequently, the electrons gain more average drift velocity towards the positive potential, or in the direction opposite to the applied electric field.

 Here, if ν represents the drift velocity and E symbolizes the applied electric field, electron mobility, denoted by μe, can be understood as the ratio of ν to E.

 Where μe is referred to as electron mobility.

 Drift Velocity, Drift Current, and Electron Mobility: An Animation

 The persistent flow of electrons, caused by drift velocity, leads to the formation of what is known as drift current.